ike9000e/ngii-health-plus-3-trainer/readme.txt

 	* TU3       - Working.
 	* TU2       - Working.
 Compatibility is uncertain.
-	* Unupdated - Not Working.
+	* No TU     - Not Working.

 Website